 Do you have a great business idea?
 Want to become your own boss, and work towards your career goals and personal growth?

-The New Enterprise Incentive Scheme (NEIS) is a government-funded program designed to help new entrepreneurs start a new business venture.
+The New Enterprise Incentive Scheme (NEIS) is a government-funded program designed to help aspiring entrepreneurs realise their dream of starting a new, viable business through small business training, expert mentoring and income support.
 The program is part of New Business Assistance, an Australian government initiative managed by Centrelink and the Department of Human Services.

 Who is eligible for NEIS?